alainvanhout/susurrus/README.md

 - loadText(url) : ensures that the file of that url will have been loaded and that its content will be available as a string (see below)
 - loadTemplate(templateKey, url) : ensures that the file of that url will have been loaded and that its content will be available as a template (see below)

 The loading of these files will occur asynchronously, and as concurrently as the browser in question allows.
+It is important to note that in the descriptions above, the term 'ensures' reflects the fact that `loader` will make sure that a given file is loaded at least once, and ideally no more than once (that is, based on any calls that are made to `loader` methods -- i.e. as far as it's under the control of `loader`).

-The above chaining also allows for the following method, which however does not allow further chaining
+The above chaining also allows for the following method, which itself however does not allow further chaining
 - perform(callback) : the code that will be performed after all the other

 Additionally, `loader` also provides the following utility method